 Every dog bite case is unique.
 But some of the more common bite-related injuries include tearing and puncturing of the skin, permanent scarring, and emotional trauma.
 In many cases a dog attack can also lead to secondary injuries if the victim falls to the ground, such as head injuries and broken bones.
 And in rare situations, a dog bite may transmit rabies or lead to the victim’s death.

 Whatever the nature of your dog bite injuries, you have the right to seek compensation under Florida law.
-The Boynton Beach dog bite lawyers at the Leifer Law Firm will zealously represent your interests and fight to ensure the dog owner is held accountable.
+The Boynton Beach dog bite lawyers at Leifer & Ramirez will zealously represent your interests and fight to ensure the dog owner is held accountable.
 Call us today to schedule a free, no-obligation consultation and case evaluation.